 Expropriation and Compensation

 Under the Land Acquisition Act, the government may acquire land for a public purpose.
 The government must serve a notice of acquisition on the person from whom the land is acquired.
 A Board of Assessment determines compensation and files its award in the High Court.
 The value of the land is based on the amount for which the land would be sold on the open market by a willing seller.
 Under the Alien’s (Land-Holding Regulation) Act, the government can hold properties forfeit without compensation if the terms of investment are not met.
 The U.S. Embassy is not aware of any outstanding expropriation claims or nationalization of foreign enterprises in St. Vincent and the Grenadines.

 ICSID Convention and New York Convention

-St. Vincent and the Grenadines is a member of the Convention on the Settlement of Investment Disputes between States and Nationals of Other States of October 14, 1966, and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the New York Arbitration Convention.
+St. Vincent and the Grenadines is a member of the Convention on the Settlement of Investment Disputes between States and Nationals of Other States and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the New York Arbitration Convention.

 According to the World Bank’s 2020 Doing Business Report, dispute resolution generally took 595 days, though this may vary.
-The slow court system and bureaucracy are widely seen as main hindrances to timely resolution to commercial disputes.
-St. Vincent and the Grenadines ranks 61st of 190 countries in enforcing contracts in the report.
-Through the Arbitration Act (1952), the local courts recognize and enforce foreign arbitral awards issued against the government.
+The slow court system and bureaucracy are widely seen as the main hindrances to timely resolution of commercial disputes.
+St. Vincent and the Grenadines ranked 61st of 190 countries in enforcing contracts in the report.
+Through the Arbitration Act, the local courts recognize and enforce foreign arbitral awards issued against the government.